Change language:

 Each investor is willing to maximise the returns on investment.
 However, there is always a risk that the overall return on investment may be negative, which means that the result of the investment in such a case would be a loss.

-SEB in its investment offering includes financial instruments that are divided into five risk categories.
+SEB investment offering includes financial instruments that are divided into five risk categories.

 Equities